sciber/deepoo-yolo11-litert/README.md

-# DNN Object Detection for Mobile (LiteRT)
+# YOLOv11 Poo Detection for Mobile (LiteRT)

-A deep neural network project for object detection optimized for mobile devices using YOLO11 and LiteRT format.
+A deep neural network project for poo detection optimized for mobile devices using YOLOv11 and LiteRT format.

 ## Overview

-This project fine-tunes a YOLO11 model for object detection using custom datasets captured with mobile cameras.
-The final model is exported to LiteRT format for efficient on-device inference, outputting bounding boxes for detected objects.
+This project implements a YOLOv11-based poo detection system optimized for mobile deployment using LiteRT.
+The model is trained on a custom dataset containing poo examples and exported to LiteRT format for efficient on-device inference.

 ## Features

-- **Custom Dataset Processing**: Converts semantic masks to YOLO-format bounding box annotations
+- **Custom Dataset**: Preprocessed from semantic masks containing poo annotations to YOLO format bounding box annotations
-- **YOLO11 Fine-tuning**: Leverages state-of-the-art object detection architecture
+- **YOLOv11 Fine-tuning**: Leverages state-of-the-art object detection architecture
 - **Mobile Optimization**: Exports to LiteRT format for Android integration
-- **Automated Pipeline**: Complete workflow from data preprocessing to model deployment
+- **Automated Pipeline**: Complete workflow from poo data preprocessing to model deployment

 ## Project Structure